yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Power_Management/pm_low_power_modes.rst

 Overview
 ********

-The following sections describe a high-level description of the different low power modes of the device.
+The following sections describe a high-level description of the different low power modes (LPM) of the device.
 If your application requires inactive power management, you must determine which low power mode described below satisfies your requirements.
 Each mode must be evaluated based on power consumption and latency (the time it takes to wakeup to Active mode) requirements.
 Specific